Required Licenses

 Local Business Permits

-- Zoning Permit: Ensure that your business location complies with local zoning laws.
-Application may require a site plan and details on business operations.
+- Zoning Permit: Verification that the business location complies with local zoning laws, particularly if operating from a residential area.